Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from CFT derivations

-it is direct to iterate with (i) and lower the exponent until one reaches $d$, and then (ii) produces the Dirac delta.
+it is straightforward to iterate using eq.~\eqref{eq:DifRegA} to lower the exponent until it reaches $d$, and then use eq.~\eqref{eq:DifRegB} to produce a Dirac delta.
 The outcome of this iteration is

-On the RHS, in turn, we need the kernel corresponding to the second metric variation of the trace anomaly.
+On the RHS, in turn, the kernel of the second metric variation of the trace anomaly is needed.
 It suffices to keep track of the quadratic term in the Weyl tensor.
 Furthermore, the Euler term does not contribute.
 One can directly expand the term quadratic in Weyl up to second order in the metric perturbation around flat space, or trade it for the Euler term and $Q$-curvature modulo total derivatives.
-The $Q$-curvature is pure Ricci and can be easily varied in 4D and 6D, where explicit expressions for it are at hand.
+The $Q$-curvature is pure Ricci and can be easily varied in 4d and 6d, where explicit expressions for it are at hand.
 Cubic and higher-order terms in the Weyl tensor can safely be discarded when expanding around flat space in the computation of the two-point function, since their contribution to the effective action is cubic or higher in the metric perturbation.

-It may prove instructive to note that the connection between $C_T$ and $c$ can also be obtained within {\it dimensional regularization} by careful examination of the pole structure.
-On the $C_T$ side, we have that the kernel $1/|x|^{2d-4}$ has a pole, in a distributional sense~\footnote{See \textit{e.g.} the classic book by Gelfand and Shilov on generalized functions\cite{gelfand1964generalized}}, given by
+It may prove instructive to note that the connection between $C_T$ and $c$ can also be obtained within \emph{dimensional regularization} by careful examination of the pole structure.
+On the $C_T$ side, we have that the kernel $1/|x|^{2d-4}$ has a pole, in a distributional sense (see, e.g., ref.~\cite{Gelfand1964}) given by

-that must be cancelled by the one-loop counterterm, which in turn, is given by the trace anomaly (see \textit{e.g.} \cite{Duff:2020dqb}, eqns.
-21-26 therein for 2D and 4D \footnote{We are grateful to M.J.
-Duff for information on this point.
-This same pole matching led to the discovery of the GJMS operators in the two-point function for scalar operators in~\cite{Diaz:2008hy}.
-See also~ \cite{Schwimmer:2019efk} for a thorough analysis of scalar operators.}).
+that must be canceled by the one-loop counterterm, which in turn, is given by the trace anomaly (see, e.g., ref.~\cite{Duff:2020dqb} and eqs.~(21--26) therein for 2d and 4d).
+This same pole matching led to the discovery of the GJMS operators in the two-point function for scalar operators in ref.~\cite{Diaz:2008hy}.
+See also ref.~\cite{Schwimmer:2019efk} for a thorough analysis of scalar operators.

-\subsubsection{Standard derivation in 4D}
+\subsection{Standard derivation in 4d}

-In 4D, we need only expand Weyl's conformal gravity $W^2$ on the RHS to quadratic order in the metric perturbation around flat space~\cite{Osborn_1994}.
-It is enough to consider the linear variation of the Weyl tensor that is given by
+In 4d, we only expand Weyl conformal gravity $W^2$ on the RHS to quadratic order in the metric perturbation around flat space~\cite{Osborn:1993cr}.
+It is enough to consider the linear variation of the Weyl tensor, which is given by